 New hybrid and plug-in hybrid cars 2019

-Hybrid models of all kinds will come thick and fast in 2019.
-And it won't just be a range of bodystyles, which as you can see below, covers everything from SUVs to coupes, saloons and even a sports car.
+Luckily there are lots of hybrid models arriving thick and fast in 2019.
+And they're coming in a range of bodystyles too, covering everything from SUVs to coupes, saloons and even sports cars as well.

-An ever-increasing range of technology will also provide buyers with more choice than ever, with full hybrid, plug-in hybrid and mild-hybrid models all on offer.
+Buyers have never had more choice than they do today, with full hybrid, plug-in hybrid and mild-hybrid models all on offer.

 So, if you’re thinking about which new car will look best on your driveway in 2019, read on for our rundown...